Southampton-RSG-Training/industry-skills-agile-training/episodes/15-working-with-clients.md

 ### Prioritisation and MVP Discussion

--   Introduce the concept of a minimum visable product if necessary.
+-   Help the client decide which features are essential for launch and which can wait.
 -   Use techniques such as MoSCoW to prioritise backlog items.
--   Help the client decide which features are essential for launch and which can wait.
+-   Introduce the concept of a minimum viable product if necessary.

 ### Expectations and Timelines

+-   Agree what will be delivered (after Sprint 1 and in the final presentation).
+-   Agree on the format of the product you will deliver.
 -   Discuss delivery phases or sprints and milestone dates (In this case you have two sprints, each about 3 hours in length, and the delivery is on day 5).
--   Clarify any constraints such as resource limitations.
--   Mention how changes to scope will be handled (e.g., change requests or backlog re-prioritisation).

 Note: Be conservative in time estimates to allow for unforeseen delays.